JedVu/snakegamewebcam/README.md

 # snakegamewebcam
-*** Because I'm learning Machine Learning, so I don't want to use the corrdinates of PoseNet to get corr of Left/Right Wrist.
+*** This project, I don't want to use the corrdinates of PoseNet to get corr of Left/Right Wrist.
+I trained the skeleton pose to make the project a bit harder.

 ## Snake game with Body gesture
     Detail product: https://share.streamlit.io/jedvu/snakegamewebcam/main/main_streamlit.py